SRA-SiliconValley/jalangi/README.md

     node src/js/instrument/esnstrument.js tests/tizen/annex/js/annex.js tests/tizen/annex/lib/jquery-1.6.2.min.js

-Finally open the following webpage in Chrome and open the JavaScipt console to see a log of all NaN values read during the execution.
+Finally open the following webpage in Chrome and open the JavaScript console to see a log of all NaN values read during the execution.

     open http://127.0.0.1:8000/tests/tizen/annex/index_direct.html

 Jalangi runs the analysis described in src/js/analyses/logundefinedread/logUndefinedRead.js.
 Note that we have added the following lines in index_direct.html to perform the analysis directly in the browser.
-In summary, window.JALANGI_MODE must be set to 'inbrowser' and J$.analysis must be set to a suitable analysis file.
+In summary, window.JALANGI_MODE must be set to 'inbrowser' and J$.analysis must be set to a suitable analysis object.
 In the in-browser mode, one must not use ConcolicValue to wrap a program value.
 However, one could use shadow execution to collect statistics.

     <script>window.JALANGI_MODE='inbrowser'</script>